-Heart Disease: Estrogen made by the body seems to protect against heart disease.
+Heart disease: Estrogen made by the body seems to protect against heart disease.
 It may do this by raising the level of HDL (good) cholesterol in the blood.
 After menopause, the risk of heart disease rises sharply.
 Talk to your doctor about ways to protect your heart health.

-How HT Helps
+How HT helps

 Hormone therapy (HT) replaces hormones your body no longer produces.
 Because of this, it reduces some symptoms of menopause that are linked to low hormone levels.
 HT may also help prevent osteoporosis in some women.
-But it may increase the risk of other health conditions, including heart disease and stroke.
+But it may increase the risk of other health conditions, including heart disease, breast cancer, and stroke.
 You may not need HT—not all women do.
 Talk to your doctor about whether or not HT is right for you.